openstack-archive/fuel-docs/pages/release-notes/v6-0/1030-fuel-install.rst

-* On target nodes that use Ubuntu as the operating system, Ubuntu provisioning applies the default Base System partition even if the user chose a different scheme.
+* On target nodes that use Ubuntu as the operating system, Ubuntu provisioning applies the default Base System partition even if the user choses a different scheme.

 New node may not boot because of IOMMU issues
 +++++++++++++++++++++++++++++++++++++++++++++